peterKarkkainen/flask-react-test/README.md

 5. As an addition: you can provide any type of type validation for the incoming value on the POST endpoint.

 You can use any front-end and back-end libraries of your choice.
+Don't feel pressed to complete all the features, you'd be able to talk us through your projected solution

 ## Tech Stack